sedostheatre/sedos.co.uk/input/shows/2025-dreamgirls.md

 **Content warnings:** Mild adult themes.

 **SPECIAL OFFER:** book any four (or more) shows in Sedos’ 2025 Bridewell season in one transaction and receive 25% off.
 The discount will be applied automatically at the [online box office](https://sedos.ticketsolve.com/ticketbooth/shows).
-Please note we have not yet opened the box office for *Hedda Gabler*, so you may wish to wait and book when that final show is on sale.

 *Dreamgirls* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 19-29 November 2025.